Thouless pumps and universal geometry-induced drift velocity in multi-sliding quasi-periodic lattices: Introduction

-In this Letter, we introduce a general framework for bulk Thouless pumps in continuous models with spacetime quasi-periodicity by simultaneously considering the response of all sliding sublattices.
+In this paper, we introduce a general framework for bulk Thouless pumps in continuous models with spacetime quasi-periodicity.
+We extend the gap labeling formalism from a single sliding sublattice to multi-sliding cases in arbitrary spatial dimensions and obtain a general expression for the pumping current density.
 We show that the pumping process, whether periodic or not, is governed by an emergent long-wavelength effective potential.
-Based on this mechanism, we establish a universal relation between the topological drift velocity and geometry of quasi Brillouin zone (qBZ).
-Within the commensurate regime, our results yield compact Chern number formula, which extend previous works in two-dimensional (2D)~\cite{PhysRevResearch.4.013028} and three dimensional (3D)~\cite{PhysRevB.105.115410} from a single sliding sublattice to multi-sliding cases.
+Based on this mechanism, we establish a universal relation between the topological drift velocity and geometry of qBZ.
+Within the commensurate regime, our results yield compact Chern number formula.
 Furthermore, we show that the previously observed averaged Chern-number phenomenon~\cite{yang2024observation} can be quantitatively proven by the effective-potential mechanism.
 To confirm our proposal, we perform numerical simulations of 1D and 2D continuous moiré-type spacetime quasi-periodic lattices.
-The results reveal stable, localized, and directional drift of a initially localized state, in excellent agreement with the predicted drift velocity.
+The results reveal stable, localized, and directional drift of an initially localized state, in excellent agreement with the predicted drift velocity.